DanaImam/EDA-Playground-Projects/divisible-by-3-FSM-SystemVerilog/readme.md

 The design is written in **SystemVerilog RTL**, and verified using a **structured testbench** including Driver, Monitor, Sequencer, Reference Model, and Scoreboard.

+This folder contains example SystemVerilog/UVM files provided by my instructor for learning purposes.

+Note: These files are instructor-provided examples and not my own work.

 ---

 ## 🧠 Design Overview